-- (16) "Security instrument" means an agreement, however denominated, that creates or provides for an interest in residential real property to secure payment or performance of an obligation, whether or not it also creates or provides for a lien on personal property. - (17) "Security interest" means an interest in residential real property created by a security instrument. - (18) "Sign" means, with present intent to authenticate or adopt a document: - (A) to execute or adopt a tangible symbol; or - (B) to attach to or logically associate with the document an electronic sound, symbol, or process. - (19) "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States. - (20) "Submit for recording" means to deliver, with required fees and taxes, a document sufficient to be recorded under this [act], to the appropriate governmental office under [the recording act of this state].

-Introductory comment to definitions.
+(16) "Security instrument" means an agreement, however denominated, that creates or provides for a security interest, whether or not it also creates or provides for a lien on personal property.

+1 (17) "Security interest" means an interest in residential real property located in 2 this state, created by a security instrument, securing payment or performance of an obligation.
+3 (18) "Sign" means, with present intent to adopt or accept a document: 4 (A) to execute or adopt a tangible symbol; or 5 (B) to attach to or logically associate with the document an electronic 6 sound, symbol, or process.
+7 (19) "State" means a state of the United States, the District of Columbia, Puerto 8 Rico, the United States Virgin Islands, or any territory or insular possession subject to the 9 jurisdiction of the United States.
+10 (20) "Submit for recording" means to deliver, with required fees and taxes, a 11 document sufficient to be recorded under this [act], to the appropriate governmental office under 12 [the recording act of this state].
+13 Preliminary Comments 14 15 16 17 18 19 20 21 22 23 24 25 26 27 Introductory comment to definitions.
 Under American law and customary practice, there are a variety of different documents - such as the mortgage, the deed of trust, the deed to secure debt (to name but a few) - by which parties may use an interest in real property as security for debts and obligations.
 Many existing state laws governing the satisfaction of these documents use the traditional terms "mortgage," "mortgagor," and "mortgagee."
 The Act does not use these terms, so as to dispel any notion that the Act's coverage is limited only to a "mortgage."
 Instead, the Act uses terms that have no common law or statutory roots tying them to any particular form.
 Instead of terms such as "mortgage" or "deed of trust," the Act substitutes the general term "security instrument."
 In place of "mortgagee" or "beneficiary," the Act uses "secured creditor."
 The secured creditor's interest in real property is defined as a "security interest" rather than as a "lien" or as "title."
-Thus, for purposes of the Act it is irrelevant whether a state follows the "lien"

-theory" or "title theory" of mortgage law.

-The Act does not seek to define "real property," but leaves the parameters of that term to other state law.
+Thus, for purposes of the Act it is irrelevant whether a state follows the "lien theory" or "title theory" of mortgage law.
+28 29 30 The Act does not seek to define "real property," but leaves the parameters of that term to other state law.

 1. "Address for notification."
-Whenever the Act requires a person to give notification to another person - e.g., when a landowner must give notification and opportunity to cure under Section 203(c) to a secured creditor who has failed to record a timely satisfaction - the notification is given at the intended recipient's address for notification.
-This address is the most recent address, for the purpose for which a particular type of notification is given, as provided in a document by the intended recipient of the notification to the person giving the notification.
+Whenever the Act requires a person to give notification to another person - e.g., when a landowner must give notification and opportunity to cure to a secured creditor who has failed to record a timely satisfaction under Section 203(b) - the notification is given at the intended recipient's address for notification.
+This address is the most recent address, for the purpose of a particular type of notification is given, as provided in a document by the intended recipient of the notification to the person giving the notification.
 This definition reflects the business practices of mortgage lenders, who sometimes specify different addresses for notification depending upon the purpose of the notification.
 For example, a lender may require that requests for payoff statements be directed to one address (e.g., the address of the lender's loan servicer), while other requests for information or general legal notices might be directed to a different address.
 Subsection (1) thus recognizes that the proper address for notification may vary depending upon the purpose of the particular notification.